ZhgChg.Li

 func animateTransition(using transitionContext: UIViewControllerContextTransitioning) {

-// For non-interactive transitions, use the interactive animator
+// For non-interactive transitions, use the interactive animation as well

 let animator = self.interruptibleAnimator(using: transitionContext)